odonnellpeter1999/DistributedSystemsAssignment/postal-service/README.md

 The API documentation is auto-generated and can be accessed through the following routes:

 - `/api-docs` - OpenAPI JSON docs
-- `/api-docs.yaml` - OpenAPI YAML docs
+- `/api-docs.yaml` - OpenAPI YAML doc
 - `/swagger.html` - Swagger UI docs

 ## Database